Luke Ayling: 2016–2020

-Ayling signed for Championship rivals Leeds United for a fee of £200,000 in August 2016 after former Arsenal teammate [yle Bartley recommended him to new head coach Garry Monk via a text message.
+Ayling signed for Championship rivals Leeds United for a fee of £200,000 in August 2016 after former Arsenal teammate Kyle Bartley recommended him to new head coach Garry Monk via a text message.
 Following an injury to right-back Gaetano Berardi in the opening game against Queens Park Rangers, Monk decided to act and sign him on a three-year deal.
 The fee would later be considered one of the biggest bargains in the club's recent history, as Ayling went on to become a seminal figure in the club's resurgence and promotion to the Premier League four years later.

 Ayling's maiden season with Leeds saw the Yorkshire club compete as genuine promotion contenders for the first time in years, characterised by a solid defence of Pontus Jansson, Bartley, Berardi and Ayling.
 Leeds beat promotion rivals Brighton & Hove Albion 2–0 to move into fourth place with only six games remaining, but only won one of those remaining games as they slid to seventh place and narrowly missed out on the play-offs.
 However, the campaign proved to be a turning point for United with attendances up by almost a third, and the completion of Andrea Radrizzani's takeover offering new hope.
 Ayling, along with teammates Liam Cooper, Stuart Dallas, Kalvin Phillips and Pablo Hernandez provided much-needed stability after years of questionable recruitment.

 The following 2017–18 season started brightly under new manager Thomas Christiansen with Leeds topping the table after nine games and the right–back signing a new four–year deal with the club in the autumn.
 They were still in the play-off positions – with Ayling an ever-present – by the time they faced Nottingham Forest on New Year's Day.
 During the 0–0 draw, he sustained an ankle injury following a tackle by former Leeds teammate Liam Bridcutt, ruling him out for the rest of the season.
 The Whites only won one of their 17 games and slipped in the bottom half of the table, before Ayling returned ahead of schedule in the final game of the season against Queens Park Rangers.

 The summer of 2018 saw the appointment of Marcelo Bielsa as head coach, as Leeds again competed for promotion back to the Premier League.
 Ayling achieved personal milestones during the season, with his first goal for the club coming against Rotherham United and his 100th appearance later being made at home to Swansea City.
 He also began deputising for Liam Cooper as captain.
 He made 42 appearances as Leeds slowly lost their grip on automatic promotion, having led the division at Christmas, before losing to Derby County in the play-offs.